mroth/howami/README.md

 But what if you want to keep track of _how_ you are?

     $ howami
-    Current weight: 161.4lbs (-4% past 30 days)*
+    Current weight: 138.8 pounds (12.97 % body fat)
     Activity level: 2765 steps thus far today
-    Sleep last night: 6 hours, 14 minutes
+    Sleep last night: 5 hours, 41 min.

-howami uses the Fitbit API to give you a quick CLI glance at your vital stats as synchronized from your nerdy quantified-self tracking devices.
+`howami` uses the Fitbit API to give you a quick CLI glance at your vital stats as synchronized from your nerdy quantified-self tracking devices.

 ## Installation